albert-carreras/habby-web/docs/architecture/state-management.md

 ## Overview

-Habby uses Zustand as its primary state management solution.
+habby uses Zustand as its primary state management solution.
 Zustand was chosen for its simplicity, minimal boilerplate, and built-in persistence capabilities.
 This document details the state management architecture in the application.

 ## Store Organization